This post may contain affiliate links. Read my whole disclosure here.

 Here are two ideas that I like for adding more joy to breakfast time:

-3. Time spent in the car or going from one place to another
+3. How to connect with your child during the time spent in the car or going from one place to another

 During busy days you’ll most probably spend some time in traffic or walking from one place to another.
 That time can be the perfect moment to connect with your child!
 Instead of listening to music or talking on the phone, turn off all other distractions and focus on the child.